940 CMR 27 Safeguard of Personal Information

 Privacy and Security, Federal Trade Commission

 Includes links to a wide variety of financial privacy sources, including the Gramm-Leach-Bliley Act

 Security cameras vs. right of privacy, Goldman and Pease.

 Discusses privacy issues with security cameras in a condo building.

-Data security and privacy in Massachusetts, 3rd edition, MCLE 2021.
+Data security and privacy in Massachusetts, 3rd ed., MCLE 2021.

-Massachusetts practice series, Summary of basic law, Thomson Reuters, volume 14D, chapter 16 Torts; IX.
+Summary of basic law, (Mass Practice v.14D) Thomson Reuters, 2014 with supplement.
+Chapter 16 Torts; IX.
 Dignatory Torts; A. Invasion of Privacy

 The author gives an excellent discussion of the topic with multiple citations to cases.